bobbycxy/PythonMachineLearning/README.md

 # PythonMachineLearning
-This is where I store my .ipynb for practice problems.
+This is where I store my .ipynb for practice and kaggle.